Strathdale

 Strathdale features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 67.4% of all households, including 25.6% couples with children, 30.6% couples without children, and 10.6% single parent families.
-Non-family households make up the remaining 32.6%, consisting of 30.4% lone person households and 2.1% group households.
-The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.
+Family households constitute 67.4% of all households, including 25.6% couples with children, 30.6% couples without children, and 10.6% single parent families.
+Non-family households account for the remaining 32.6%, with lone person households at 30.4% and group households comprising 2.1% of the total.
+The median household size is 2.3 people, which is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households